Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.3.1

 – Fixed a critical error in mechdefs for all Koschei 'Mechs (thanks to Taliesin for finding the problem).

+Version 1.4

+– Added Thug THG-11Eb.
+The Royal SLDF model differs from the regular one only by using the ER PPCs instead of the regular PPCs, but fits in the timeline.
+Found in WoB and ComStar units.
+Thanks to Keviar, Sarini and Haree78 for the text edits.

+– Now Koschei and Ymir are available for WoB, but with a very low chance of appearing.

+– Minor corrections in the Xotl tables of the House Kurita, some values were missing there.

+– Minor changes to the Koschei icon – brightness and contrast.

+– Added one new emblem for your mercenary unit, taken from MWO.

+– Changed mission 4A in the final episode (TBD), two enemies in it were replaced, and two enemy pilots were also swapped.
+The mission is still quite difficult if you're just trying to attack head-on, but it's gotten a little easier overall.

+– At the multiple requests of the players, a save point was added to the final episode (TBD).

+– In the final mission of the episode RTTJ, one of the enemy 'Mechs was returned, but instead of a heavy one, it was replaced with a medium one.

+– For СAС-С version, copies of settings in IRBTModUtils and Mission Control were re-copied, since СAС-С was updated.

+– Even though TBD was never purposely designed to be compatible with BTX Tanks, I know that some players successfully use this combination.
+Since BTX Tanks require an outdated version of CAC-C, the ability to download the old version of TBD for these players has been retained, and a patch from Kierk has been added to it, which fixes the mobility of the Annihilators.
+You can get the old version in the downloads section.

+– Updated patch for compatibility with Solaris 7 in CAC-C version.

+– Added a fix for The Raid flashpoint, which was originally included in the BEX, now The Muscle will no longer appear in battle in several copies.

+– The CAC-C version also added a temporary patch for FP The Raid, since the transition to ModTek 2.0 blocks the ability to launch missions where enemies use modified Atlases.
+Atlases now use standard models, as soon as mcb finds a way around this, I'll revert this change.

+– Adjusted affinities for Shadow Hawk Umbra and Atlas, which was created for kickstarter backers - 'Mechs with these models had no affinities at all.
+Unfortunately, 'Mechs with these models still use separate affinities, so let's say if your pilots alternately ride any Shadow Hawk and Umbra model, they will have two Shadow Hawks with different counters in their statistics.
+I definitely can't fix it, and not even sure if it's possible.

+– The built-in rangefinder for RF2-A has been changed once again: +3 bonus to accuracy and -2 to recoil penalties have been removed, instead + 50% chance of critical damage has been added.
+However, the +100 m vision range and +10% damage bonuses are retained, as is the reduction to the long range penalty.
+Now the 'Mech will be less OP and more balanced, and it's still an excellent sniper.

+– Fixed planet_ruins tag, which should initially look like planet_other_ruins.
+However, since this tag is responsible for triggering events whose contents only make sense in the Periphery, it has only been fixed on Periphery planets and Great House worlds bordering the Periphery.
+This means that you will not be able to stumble upon these events somewhere deep in the territory of, say, Steiner, but on some of the border planets of Steiner or the adjacent Periphery, this may well happen.
+Unfortunately, this star system fix only works for a new campaign or career.

+– Updated data archive for manual input.

+– A few minor edits to the mod description.

 # FAQ:
 – I installed this mod and it doesn't work!